Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

-\begin{remark} The field $\sigma$ is chiral, in the sense it has two independent components $\sigma_r$, $\sigma_l$.
+The non-linear term does not modify the nature of the extra-scalar field $\sigma$.
+It simply modifies the relation between the components $\sigma_r, \sigma_l$ and the elements of the algebra defining the twisted $1$-form, introducing the terms $|\sigma|^2$, $|\sigma'|^2$ in the equation above. \begin{remark} The field $\sigma$ is chiral, in the sense it has two independent components $\sigma_r$, $\sigma_l$.
 The one initially worked out in \cite{buckley} was not chiral.
 This is because in the latter case, one does not double $M_3(\C)$ and identifies the complex component of $\sf m$ with the complex component of $Q_r$.
 This means that the component $d'$ of $N_l$ identifies with the component $d$ of $R_r$, so that \eqref{eq:80} and \eqref{eq:83} vanish, that is $C_l = D_r=0$.
 Similarly, the component $c'$ of $M_l$ becomes $c$, so that $D_l=C_r$.
-One thus retrieves the formula $(4.32)$ of \cite{buckley} (in which the role of $c$ and $d$ have been interchanged). \end{remark}
+One thus retrieves the formula $(4.32)$ of \cite{buckley} (in which the role of $c$ and $d$ have been interchanged).
+However, forcing the identification of the (non-doubled) $M_3(\C)$-component with one of the (doubled) component of $\C$ is actually not compatible with the twist, as explained in greater details in \cite{Manuel-Filaci:2020aa}.
+This problem is resolved in the present paper, where $M_3(\C)$ is doubled and there is a minimal violation of the twisted first-order condition. \end{remark} As an illustration that the selfadjointness of the $1$-form is not necessary to get a selfadjoint twisted fluctuation (see \S ~\ref{subsec:twistfluc}), notice that in the proposition above $D_{A_M}$ is selfadjoint regardless of the selfadjointness of $A_M$.
+As well, one does not need to assume that $A_M$ is selfadjoint to ensure that the fields $\sigma_r, \sigma_l$ are real.